 Aliños are pretty much a blend of different vegetables that add extra flavor to any dish.
 You can add them in soups, stews, beans, marinades, you name it.
 A good aliños recipe will have the right amount of peppers, onion (yuck), garlic, cumin and cilantro and it will give anything you’re making a shot of Colombian flavor.
 You can put the sauce in an airtight container and keep it in your fridge for up to one week or do as I do, which is freeze it in an ice cube tray, then put the cubes in a Zip Loc bag and keep it in the freezer as long as you want.
 Then just use about 2-3 cubes each time you want to add it to whatever you’re making.

-1 envelope Sazón Goya con Achiote or Azafrán,
+- 1 packet of Sazón Goya con Achiote **See Notes

-2. You can store this sauce in an airtight container in the refrigerator up to one week.
-You can also freeze it using an ice cube tray and then putting the cubes in a Zip Loc bag to store in the freezer for up to three months.
+- You can store this sauce in an airtight container in the refrigerator for up to one week.
+You can also freeze it by using an ice cube tray.
+Then place the frozen cubes inside a Zip-Loc bag and store them in the freezer for up to three months.